m-hines/git-and-md-practice/md-practice.md

 ## Markdown Practice

 This document is for practicing the markdown format and using git.
+So far two commits have been made.

 #### Main Goals: